sruti2024/MNGT/README.md

 * `git commit -m "message"` it is recommended to commit with a message to tell what are the things you have changed.
 * `git push` to push all changes to main branch from local branch.

+## System Flow
+* At first user will open th index page.
+If he/she is registered they will sign in else they have to sign up.
+* In registration we will take Full name,  Email ID, password, phone number.

 <br>